publishpress/PublishPress-Blocks/README.md

 First you need to have `gulp-cli` installed globally and `gulp` in local.
 [Click here](https://gulpjs.com/docs/en/getting-started/quick-start/) for more details.

 Through command line run `gulp bundle`.
 A zip ready to install as plugin should be generated inside bundled/ folder.
-This zip will exclude non required files in WordPress, including JSX and SCSS.
+This zip will exclude non required files in WordPress, like JSX and SCSS.

 ## License